nmushegian/minilang/README.md

-The big idea is that you can use higher level constructs that you invent specifically to be able to write correct-by-construction compilers, and know that their output is actually correct, without having to write the compiler in a language whose implementation has been proven correct (because you actually did: you used layers of minilang).
+The big idea is that you can use higher level constructs that you invent specifically to be able to write correct-by-construction compilers, and know that their output is actually correct, without having to write the compiler in a language whose implementation has been proven correct.
+That's because you did: you used minilang.

+But how do we know that the minilang implementation is correct?
+The answer is that we can implement it in under 1kb of x86-64 code, which is tractable for humans to verify themselves.
+We can supplement with proofs in non-bootstrapped proof assistants.
+We can do this.
+Have a look at [sectorlisp](https://github.com/jart/sectorlisp) for inspiration.
+Have a look at [ape binaries](http://justine.lol/ape.html) by the same author to see how we could realistically export proofs from a bare metal environment into a POSIX environment and use stdio.

 If this works, programming language design will be reduced to specifying semantic-invariant-preserving transformations that operate on *computations* (which includes the compilation phase), which can be generalized and